meditohq/medito-app/README.md

 ## How to Build the Project

+We cannot provide keys at the moment due to various constraints.
+This will hopefully change in the near future.
-You will not be able to run the project without the necessary keys.
+~~You will not be able to run the project without the necessary keys.
 Please message us on Telegram first to request access to these keys.
-We use external libraries that require specific keys, and we will need to chat with you directly to provide these.
+We use external libraries that require specific keys, and we will need to chat with you directly to provide these.~~

 ### Setup